2.

 ionic/covalent bonds, but the 3D molecular structure of the

-changed into products.
+temperature range.
 The optimum temperature for

 the fastest rate of reaction is often around 30-40oC (note our